NilaElect/Arduino/README.md

 # Arduino
-This repository contains just the code for the Ardunio tutorials.
+This repository contains just the code for the Ardunio projects and tutorials.